telosnetwork/node-template/DEV_SETUP.md

 nodeos --extract-genesis-json genesis.json
 ```

-Edit the genesis.json and set the `initial_key` to the key that you generated above for `eosio`:
+Edit the genesis.json and set the `initial_key` to the key that you generated above for `zzzz`:
 ```bash
 vi genesis.json
 ```